qgis/QGIS-Documentation/source/docs/training_manual/processing/hydro.rst

 .. image:: img/hydro/watershedslayer.png

 This is a raster result.
-You can vectorise it using the *Vectorise grid classes* algorithm.
+You can vectorise it using the *Vectorising grid classes* algorithm.

 .. image:: img/hydro/vectorising.png